schneiderkamplab/synthesizers/README.md

 The plugins depend on the backend used.
 The standard backend for generation is [synthcity](https://github.com/vanderschaarlab/synthcity), which offers a variety of plugins including `adsgan`, `ctgan`, `tvae`, and `bayesian_network`.
 For evaluation, the standard backend is [SynthEval](https://github.com/schneiderkamplab/syntheval).

-## TODOs for 1.1
+## Ideas for future development
+* separate pypi package for subprocessing
+* add source and meta to StateDict with initial data source and parameters to reproduce
+* revamp loading saving to a more useful format, e.g., pickle everything to one file instead of directories
 * implement overwrite parameter to State with Load(overwrite=...), three values:
   - copy: add new state if a value would be overwritten
   - overwrite: just overwrite the value
   - raise: raise an error if a value would be overwritten
-* parallelize the pipeline calls and multiple arguments for MultiStateDict

-## Ideas for future development
 * implement TabularSynthesisDPPipeline
 * use benchmark module from syntheval?
 * standardized list of supported metrics (supported by any backend)